Applicants must submit abstracts to Scientific Sessions 2023. The Abstract Deadline is June 12, 2023, at 6 p.m. (CDT).

 - Candidate must be actively involved in research related to peripheral vascular disease.

-- Abstract must be submitted to one of the categories listed under the award you would like to apply for at Scientific Sessions in which the Council on Peripheral Vascular Disease is the lead/primary sponsor.
+- Abstract must be submitted to one of the categories for presentation at Scientific Sessions in which the Council on Peripheral Vascular Disease is the lead/primary sponsor.
 View a list of Council Awards and Travel Grants Available by Abstract Category and Community (PDF).
 Make sure that your abstract has been submitted in a category listed under the award for which you want to apply.

 - All applicants and primary applicant references/sponsors for the award must be members of the Council on Peripheral Vascular Disease.
 If you need to become an AHA Professional Member, you should do so no later than one week prior to the application submission deadline for your member account to be processed in time for the application submission deadline.
 Learn more about becoming an AHA Professional Member.

 - Only one application per candidate will be considered.